phpman > man > strict(3perl)

 DESCRIPTION

-are difficult to debug, turning them into errors.
-The effect of this pragma is limited to
+difficult to debug, turning them into errors.
+The effect of this pragma is limited to the

-mode to operate in, but is sometimes too strict for casual programming.)
-Currently, there
+to operate in, but is sometimes too strict for casual programming.)
+Currently, there are three

 "strict refs"